The Pitch

 R&D tax credits

-Research and Development (R&D) is a tax relief that can either reduce a company’s tax bill or provide a cash sum.
+Research and Development (R&D) tax reliefs can either reduce a company’s tax bill or provide a cash sum.
 It’s based on how much a company spends on R&D and specifically looks at projects that are trying to advance science or technology.

 Learn more about the recent reforms to R&D tax reliefs here.